Rio investigation 'vindication' - Conlan

 "The next fight for me supposedly is Leigh Wood.
 I think it's got an extension on purse bids so we'll wait to see the result of that and what way it works out and when it can happen.

 "I rate him very highly and I'd expect a very tough bout.
-It will be the toughest challenge of my career but I'll grab the opportunity with both hands."
+It will be the toughest challenge of my career, but I'll grab the opportunity with both hands."

+- Lil Nas X in the Live Lounge: Hear some of his tracks and a stunning cover of Dolly Parton's 'Jolene'

+- Sport's Strangest Crimes: A lot of money and an audacious plan to revolutionise cricket